Slow Cooker Hungarian Beef Goulash

 - 2 tablespoons paprika

-- 1 or ½ tablespoon smoked paprika
+- 1 tablespoons sweet smoked paprika Hungarian if possible.

 - 2 tablespoons plain flour